free web tracker

 Ragtops

 Helmets are a great invention.
 The keep your head warm when it’s cold, dry when it’s raining, and sweaty when it’s hot.
-Thus was invented the helmet liner, a silk and cotton accoutrement that makes a rider look like a dork when he puts it on, but quickly turns from a fashion nightmare into an item that makes for a more comfortable helmet.
+Thus was invented the silk helmet liner, an accoutrement that makes a rider look like a dork when he puts it on, but quickly turns from a fashion nightmare into an item that makes for a more comfortable helmet.
 Added bonus: the helmet doesn’t stink up as fast.

-Now that I’m finished with my rant, here’s a tip on helmet sanitation: When the old brain-bucket does begin to get ripe — and it will — put it in the dishwasher, without soap, and run it through a wash cycle.
+Now that I’m finished with my rant, here’s a tip on helmet sanitation for those of you that don’t have a removable liner: When the old brain-bucket does begin to get ripe–and it will–put it in the dishwasher, without soap, and run it through a wash cycle.
 Just remember to take the helmet out before the heat cycle comes on.
 Let it air dry, and voila!
 Good as new.

 Salem Sue lives!